10 Best iOS Password Managers for iPhone & iPad in 2024

 Privacy Cards are another useful extra feature that allows you to create virtual payment cards and make secure payments online.
 These cards replace your actual debit card number with a different set of numbers, so if a certain vendor is involved in a data breach, your card information won’t get leaked.
 Privacy Cards are only available to US users.

-One feature I would like to see 1Password offer is emergency access, which enables a trusted contact to access your vaults in an emergency (Keeper and RoboForm both offer emergency access).
-However, 1Password does offer an Emergency Kit, which is a PDF document with a backup of your vault access details — it’s not quite the same as a regular emergency access feature, but you can give the PDF to a trusted contact and ensure that they store it safely.
+While it lacks emergency access, 1Password does offer an Emergency Kit, which is a PDF document with a backup of your vault access details — it’s not quite the same as a regular emergency access feature, but you can give the PDF to a trusted contact and ensure that they store it safely.
+Unfortunately, the Emergency Kit isn’t available for download within the 1Password app.
+You can only download it by logging into your account on 1Password’s website.

+1Password is a great choice if you use multiple platforms.
+Its cross-platform compatibility means you can manage passwords across iOS, Android, Windows, macOS, and Linux without any issues.
+I’m a fan of the pricing, too.
 1Password Individual ($2.99 / month) is really good for individual users — it comes with all of 1Password’s features and is one of the best-value and most affordable deals on the market.
-1Password Families ($4.99 / month) adds an easy-to-use family sharing dashboard that lets you adjust sharing permissions for each family member.
+1Password Families ($4.99 / month) adds an easy-to-use family-sharing dashboard that lets you adjust sharing permissions for each family member.
 1Password Families covers 5 users and all of their devices, with the option to add additional users for a small fee (it’s the best option for families).

 Bottom Line:

 1Password is an excellent password manager with one of the best iOS apps I’ve seen.
-It’s very easy to use, it provides biometric login and Apple Watch compatibility, and its Watchtower feature audits passwords while also actively scanning the dark web for breaches.
+It’s very easy to use, provides biometric login and Apple Watch compatibility, and comes with many unique and handy extras.
 1Password Individual is available for an affordable monthly subscription, and 1Password Families is a really good value for multiple users.
 You can try 1Password risk-free with a 14-day free trial.

 Read the full 1Password review here >